 Classic garage doors are typically laid out in blocks and rows of rectangles.
 As the door rises, they roll up and disappear into the garage ceiling.
 Carriage house doors hearken back to the horse-drawn carriage era, and typically open outward from the center.
 Choose your carriage house hardware and windows carefully to create a plain or more ornate look.
 Add lift handles and knockers for an even greater authentic appearance.

-If you’re not sure which look will best enhance your curb appeal, talk it over with your design and build team from Harrell Remodeling.
+If you’re not sure which look will best enhance your curb appeal, talk it over with our Design + Build team from Harrell Remodeling.